CloudLabs-MOC/mslearn-azure-developer/instructions/azure-events-messages/03-service-bus-send-receive.md

 ### Task 3: Assign a role to your Microsoft Entra user name

-To allow your app to send and receive messages, assign your Microsoft Entra user to the **Azure Service Bus Data Owner** role at the Service Bus namespace level.
-This gives your user account permission to manage and access queues and topics using Azure RBAC.
-Perform the following steps in the cloud shell.
+In this task, you will assign the Azure Service Bus Data Owner role so app can send and receive messages from the queue using Azure RBAC permissions.

 1. Run the following command to retrieve the **userPrincipalName** from your account.
 This represents who the role will be assigned to.